 You may decide that you can use unlimited home phone service to cut back on your cell phone minutes, which can reduce your cell phone bill and get you back to your original cost basis.

 Many bundle deals now require a 2 or even a 3-year commitment, so find out if there is a length of service requirement before you sign up.
-We much prefer month to month service agreements, so if that is available, even at a slightly higher price, you might want to consider it, especially if you are waiting for a newer technology like Verizon Fios in your neighborhood.
+We generally recommend month-to-month service agreements, so if that is available, even at a slightly higher price, you might want to consider it, especially if you are waiting for a newer technology like Verizon Fios or Google Fiber in your neighborhood.

 On the other hand, if a bundle is available from the provider you want and you know that you will be in your home for the length of the commitment, then it’s probably not that risky to take on a service requirement.